kyoriku/regex-tutorial/README.md

 4. **Quantifiers**: Discussion on meta-characters in regex that specify the number of instances of the preceding element allowed in a match, controlling the repetition of characters, groups, or character classes in the regex pattern.

 Readers can follow the tutorial to gain a comprehensive understanding of these components and how they contribute to enforcing strong password validation.

-## Deployment
-The Regex Tutorial: Password Strength Validation is deployed on GitHub Gist.
-You can access the tutorial [here](https://gist.github.com/kyoriku/8de6b47a9785e740a09d9a276aa4cd14).

 ## License
 This application is covered by the [MIT](https://opensource.org/licenses/MIT) license.